ec-jrc/lisflood-code/docs/3_step3_preparing-setting-file/index.md

 	</comment>
 	<textvar name="UpperZoneTimeConstant" value="10">
 	<comment>
 	Time constant for water in upper zone [days]
+    Often used as calibration parameter.
 	</comment>
 	</textvar>
 	<textvar name="LowerZoneTimeConstant" value="1000">
 	<comment>
 	Time constant for water in lower zone [days]
-	This is the average time a water \'particle\' remains in the
-	reservoir
-	if we had a stationary system (average inflow=average outflow)
+	Often used as calibration parameter.
 	</comment>
 	</textvar>
 	<textvar name="GwPercValue" value="0.5">
 	<comment>
 	Maximum rate of percolation going from the Upper to the Lower
 	response box [mm/day]
+    Often used as calibration parameter.
 	</comment>
 	</textvar>
 	<textvar name="GwLoss" value="0">
 	<comment>
 	Maximum rate of percolation from the Lower response box (groundwater
 	loss) [mm/day].
-	A value of 0 (closed lower boundary) is recommended as a starting
-	value
+    Often used as calibration parameter.
 	</comment>
 	</textvar>
 ```